Skip to content

 RFC: #9864

-Add support for <Link unstable_rewrite> which allows users to navigate to one URL in the browser but "rewrite" the url that is processed by the router, permitting contextual routing usages such as displaying an image in a model on top of a gallery.
+Add support for <Link unstable_mask> which allows users to navigate the router to one location while "masking" the url that is displayed in the browser, permitting contextual routing usages such as displaying an image in a model on top of a gallery.

-This brings the long-standing example of doing this manually in declarative mode into Data/Framework Mode for client side navigations.
+This brings the long-standing example of doing this manually in declarative mode into Data/Framework Mode for client side navigations (a new example has been added in this PR in examples/modal-data-router).

 // routes/gallery.tsx